johnrichter/EVE-API/README.md

 ## Motivation

-This EVE API library is not an original idea.
 The most widely used, respected, and nearly *required* tool is called [EVEMon](http://evemon.battleclinic.com) and is entirely focused on character management.
 It allows a player to manage every character they have across all accounts, including skill planning, finance management, 'eve-mail', asset management, and much more.
 The problem with this tool is that unlike the game client itself, EVEMon is a Windows only tool.
 Separate efforts have been undertaken to bring an EVEMon-like experience to the Mac only to be abandoned since creation several years ago.

-As such, this EVE API exists as a prerequesite to a new application intended to be the core of a new character management application.
-In addition, another application has been planned to take advantage of the large supply of live data being delivered via these API's.
-This analytical application will help answer questions such as: Is member X in corporation Y a spy for corporation Z? or: How will the past, current, or upcoming war's affect the EVE economy?
-These applications will target both Windows, Linux, and Mac players that want to manage their characters via the Apple desktop or laptop devices.
-Migration to the iOS environment has been planned, but not designed.
+EVE API began during the period of time when I was playing solely on a Macbook Pro and wanted a tool that did what EVEMon does on Windows.
+But as this project grew and my interests changed, the motivation for EVE-Api drastically pivoted towards the development of a tool to give me the edge I needed for trading items on the open market.
+The Bloomberg Terminal for EVE Online.
+I had always struggled to earn the money I needed to play the game the way that I wanted.
+I was dead set on building a industrial and trading empire to become a multi-billionaire.

-This Objective-C libraray is intended to be free, distributed, and used with other third party Mac tools developed by the EVE Online player base.
+This Objective-C library is intended to be free, distributed, and used with other third party Mac tools developed by the EVE Online player base.

+## Unplanned - but cool - Use Cases
+Build an analytical framework using EVEApi to answer open ended questions:
+* 'Is member X in corporation Y a spy for corporation Z'
+* 'How will the past, current, or upcoming war's affect the EVE economy?'

 ## The API